The Houses of Parliament is falling down. What is to be done?

 “It’s a technologically complex building and that adds to the challenge” of renovation, he says.

 The Gothic towers that make Parliament’s silhouette so recognizable, for example, are in fact air shafts connected to an internal network of flues and channels.
 The stone walls are hollow and grafted onto a steel frame, masking a complex system of ventilation and climate control inside a building that has more than 1,000 rooms.
-This has allowed lawmakers to seal their windows against the noxious air pollution outside and the stinks wafting up from the Thames.
+This allowed lawmakers to seal their windows against the noxious air pollution outside and the stinks wafting up from the Thames.

 Much of this system is still intact and is another aspect of heritage preservation, says Professor Schoenefeldt, who has been working with surveyors to map out the air circulation features.
 “It's not just about the arts and architecture.
 It’s also about the technology of the building,” he says.